guptaNswati/cloned_team01-project01/README.md

 src/celestial/Celestial.java
    - An object of class Celestial has 4 members, coordinate, color, name, radius.
    - It has a default and a 4 parameter constructor, and getters and setters.
-   - It has also a draw method to draw the celestial on GUI.
+   - It has a draw method to draw the celestial body on GUI.

 src/celestial/Planet.java
    - An object of a Planet class inherits from Celestial.
    - Three additional members, distanceToSun, periodInMS, angleToSun.

 src/celestial/Starfield.java
-   - Creates stars in the universe in the GUI background.
+   - Creates stars in the game background.

 ---

 ###### Information

 src/information/Information.java
-   - Process planets information file.
+   - Process and store celestial bodies' information.

 src/information/SidePanel.java
-   - The side panel of the GUI.
+   - GUI side panel.

 ---